HOME > NUTRITION > FACTS > IRON

 In New Zealand

-Research shows thousands of New Zealanders, particularly those in the at-risk groups, are iron deficient.
+Research shows thousands of New Zealanders, particularly those who have higher iron needs, are iron deficient.

 Could you be iron deficient?

-The symptoms of iron deficiency are commonly associated with a ‘busy lifestyle’ or ‘a bug’.
-If you can tick any of the boxes you may be short of iron.
+The symptoms of iron deficiency are commonly associated with a ‘busy lifestyle’ or ‘a bug’, they can include:

 How much iron do we need each day?